 JupiterOne takes a unique approach to vulnerability management by mapping security findings to asset relationships and business context through graph-based analysis.

-Key capabilities:
+Key Features:

-- Query-driven analysis enables security teams to ask complex questions about their environment and vulnerability exposure using a powerful graph query language.
+- Query-driven analysis: Enables security teams to ask complex questions about their environment and vulnerability exposure using a powerful graph query language.

-- Compliance automation maps security controls and vulnerability findings to regulatory requirements, automating much of the compliance reporting process.
+- Compliance automation: Maps security controls and vulnerability findings to regulatory requirements, automating much of the compliance reporting process.

-- Risk correlation identifies how individual vulnerabilities combine to create compound risks across interconnected systems and applications.
+- Risk correlation: Identifies how individual vulnerabilities combine to create compound risks across interconnected systems and applications.

-Pain points: The graph-based approach has a steep learning curve, with users noting "requires significant time investment to understand the query language and data model effectively."
-The platform is also more focused on analysis than hands-on remediation.
+- The graph-based approach has a steep learning curve, with users noting "requires significant time investment to understand the query language and data model effectively."

-Best for: Security architects and mature security teams that need to understand complex relationships between assets and vulnerabilities in large, interconnected environments.
+Security architects and mature security teams that need to understand complex relationships between assets and vulnerabilities in large, interconnected environments.

-Pricing: Contact-based pricing focused on enterprise customers with complex infrastructure requirements.
+Contact-based pricing focused on enterprise customers with complex infrastructure requirements.

 6. ServiceNow Vulnerability Response